NickHeiner/list-gh-projects/README.md

 ### Filter Input Location
 The "filter repo" input is located above the org summary.
 I did this so the org summary can scroll out of view as the user looks through the repo list.
 However, this could create confusion where users think that the stats in the org summary only reflect the filtered set of repos.

+Additionally, it may be nice to clear the "filter repos" input value when the user switches to a new org.
+If you view Facebook and filter for "react", for instance, and then view Rails, you'd still have the "react" filter in place.
+You may not realize this, and then be confused when Rails does not appear to have very many repos.
+Or maybe this is desirable, because you're moving between orgs and looking for the same thing.

 ### Org Summary Banded Rows
 In the org summary, it may improve readability to use banded rows for the statistics tables.
 I chose not to, because I thought that it was readable as-is, and adding banding would just add visual weight to the page.
 But users may feel differently.